TheRedBandiCoot/advice-react-app/README.md

 ## Installation Guide

-1. Clone the repository in local IDE using this code in your terminal :
+1. Clone the repository in your local IDE using this code in your terminal :

 ```git
 git clone https://github.com/TheRedBandiCoot/advice-react-app.git
 ```

-2. Run the code in you terminal and after successfully run the go to the new directory _advice-react-app_
+2. After successfully get the files in your local IDE go to the new directory _advice-react-app_

    - `cd advice-react-app`

-3. Now run this code for install dependencies and run the app at the same time.
+3. Now run this code for install dependencies and running the app at the same time.

    - `npm install && npm run dev`
-   - You can run `npm install` and `npm run dev` separately you got some error for installation or run it
+   - In case if you got some error for installation or run it, you can run `npm install` and `npm run dev` separately

-4. Now click the link which provides in the terminal or you can write the url manually in your browser
+4. Now click the link which is provided in your terminal or you can write the url manually in your browser

    - `http://localhost:3000/`.
-   - You can also press `o` in your in the terminal for open the url automatically in browser.
+   - You can also press `o` in your in the terminal for open the url automatically in your browser.

-5. Press `ctrl + c` or `q` in your to close the server.
+5. Press `ctrl + c` or `q` in your terminal to close the server.

-6. You can also change the server port configuration
+6. You can also change the server _port_ configuration

+   - Open `vite-config.js`
-   - Open `vite-config.js` & right after the plugin, add another obj called `server` & add create property a property called `port` in server & add value for your port.
+   - Right after the plugin, add another obj called `server`
+   - Create a property called `port` in your server & add value for your port.

    > Here is the code